Marcus-Peterson/W.A.V.E.G.E.N/README.md

 W.A.V.E.G.E.N. - Weapon and Explosive Virtual Engineer using Generative Enhanced Neural networks Wavegen is a Standard Template Construct.
-Meaning it's both system and a database.
+Meaning it's both a system and a database.

-Wavegen uses artificial intelligence to design and give instructions on how to build weapons and explosives It also has the capability of generating entirely new designs.
+Wavegen uses artificial intelligence to design and give instructions on how to build weapons and explosives

+It also has the capability of generating entirely new designs.

 Because of copy right.
 Some of the datasets are not included in this repository.

 As of 2023-02-20.
 Wavegen is exclusively a Language Model.

 As the project progress, Wavegen will have the capability of generating blueprints.